-Font Awesome is an icon font.
-It’s used all over the place.
-I use it when developing editor tools for my Unity projects.
-I love it.
-It’s awesome.
+Font Awesome is an icon font widely used across various websites, applications, and projects.
+I’ve been utilizing it for years to develop editor tools for my Unity projects.
+It’s truly awesome.

-A more recent article by Micah R Ledbetter took what Galbreath presented and made a few enhancements, which I will build upon further.
+A more recent article by Micah R Ledbetter builds on Galbreath’s work with additional enhancements, which I will further develop.

 Quick and Easy